-Stocks trade mixed on earnings, trade concerns
+Stocks close mixed on earnings, trade concerns

 |NASDAQ COMPOSITE INDEX

-The Federal Reserve begins a two-day meeting on interest rates on Tuesday.
+The Federal Reserve began a two-day meeting on interest rates Tuesday.

-Shares of Pfizer edged higher despite the drugmaker forecasting full-year revenue below analysts' estimate.

-Harley-Davidson dropped after the motorcycle maker reported a lower-than-expected quarterly profit, hit by declining sales in the United States.

 |Ticker